 So today, I choose to serve Him and do His will for my life to the best of my ability.
 I had a slip up while I was at GRM and when I did, the feeling of being apart from God was unexplainable.
 The shame and guilt that I felt that day is a feeling I never want to feel in my life again.
 I now attend Morning Star Missionary Baptist Church where I can freely worship God just the way I am.

 During my time in the program Life Foundation Restoration Program, I started working with the Gospel Rescue Mission's Mobile Kitchen and Mobile Clothing Closet.
 Getting involved in the outreach ministry at GRM gave me a new outlook on life, instead of destroying lives, I was helping others who were in need.
 It also got me out of being selfish and self-centered and allowing God to use me to minister to others.
 On December 16, 2012, I graduated the Life Foundation Restoration Program.

 I have now moved out of the Men’s Center, into my own home and am studying to become a minister.
-I wanted to give back to God, GRM and the public by volunteering at GRM Family Services by handing out food boxes, clothing, furniture and praying with and for others who are hurting and in need.
+I wanted to give back to God, GRM and the public by volunteering at GRM Community Ministries by handing out food boxes, clothing, furniture and praying with and for others who are hurting and in need.
 This has helped me to stay connected to God and to be used by Him in small ways."